Ecommerce Conversion Rates Statistics You Need to See

 Average Ecommerce Conversion Rate by Channel/Source

-Besides country-specific and industry-wise conversion rates, segregating conversions based on the channel or source is also vital.
 E-commerce conversion rates by traffic source can help you set channel-specific goals while giving you a hint on which channel performs the best.

 Referral traffic is driven from external sites that link to your store.
 This can be an expert post recommending one of your products or a comment on a blog post.
-If the traffic source is highly relevant, people often come with strong purchase intent.
-This is why the average Referral Conversion Rate performs so well. – Florian Schulze

-Ecommerce Conversion Rate Optimization Tactics
+E-commerce Conversion Rate Optimization Tactics

 woman looking at graphs and charts on laptop screen